perj/sebuild/docs/conditions.md

 A special condition is `nocgo`.
 If used, the environment variable `CGO_ENABLED` will be set to 0.
 The check is done in the other direction as well, using either sets both.
-This is to sync seb generation with go build invocation.
+This is to sync Sebuild ninja file generation with go build invocation.